-- 8. Invert the EC tube containing the cell pellet, and use the micropipette to remove as much of the liquid as you can without touching the cell pellet. - LAB TECHNIQUE: Be sure to use a new micropipette tip for each reagent to avoid contamination. - 9.
-Using a new pipette tip and the P-200 pipette, add 150 μ L of EB to the cell pellet in the EC tube.
+8. Using the micropipette, carefully remove as much of the liquid as possible without disturbing the pellet, and discard the liquid into the waste container.

+LAB TECHNIQUE: Be sure to use a new micropipette tip for each reagent to avoid contamination.

+9. Using a new pipette tip and the P-200 pipette, add 150 μL of EB to the cell pellet in the EC tube.